All Products

 Support for NetworkPolicy

-• The exclusive ENI mode of Terway does not support the NetworkPolicy feature.
+• Node pools that run in exclusive ENI mode of Terway does not support the NetworkPolicy feature.

-• The shared ENI mode of Terway supports the Kubernetes-native NetworkPolicy feature.
+• Node pools that run in shared ENI mode of Terway supports the Kubernetes-native NetworkPolicy feature.
 Network policies allow you to use user-defined rules to control network traffic between pods.

 Create a cluster, set Network Plug-in to Terway, and select Support for NetworkPolicy.
 This way, the cluster supports the NetworkPolicy feature.
 For more information, see Use network policies in ACK clusters.